Scholarships and Grants - Returning Students

 Honors Program recipients receive a $2,500 travel stipend, priority class registration and research and conference funding.
 The Honors Program is available to entering freshmen who meet two of the following conditions: 3.75 cgpa, 28 ACT or a high school class rank in the top 10 percent. a 3.5 CGPA is required for transfer students.
 Eligible students will be asked to compete.

-Fine and Media Arts Awards of various amounts are available to recognize and reward students who demonstrate talent and wish to participate at the collegiate level.
-Eligible students agree to participate in at least one performance/production group and enroll in at least six hours of fine arts or media studies discipline in the first two college semesters.
+Fine and Media Arts and Dance and Cheer Awards of various amounts are available to recognize and reward students who demonstrate talent and wish to participate at the collegiate level.
 Students will be required to audition or provide a portfolio and are eligible to renew their award for a maximum of four years by meeting participation criteria.

 Other Scholarships and Grants